 MUSIC Primary Care Research Network (McMaster University Sentinel and Information Collaboration)

 Primary care is an under-studied area of health and medicine, yet has the strongest evidence for links with improved population health outcomes.
-Clinician-led research that takes advantage of routinely collected patient data stands to rapidly and efficiently gain important insights into best delivery of healthcare.
-The McMaster University Sentinel and Information Collaboration (MUSIC) is a practice-based research network composed of clinicians from the McMaster Family Health Team and is supported with staff from the Department of Family Medicine
+Clinician-led research that takes advantage of routinely collected patient data has the potential to rapidly and efficiently provide important insights into best delivery of healthcare.
+The McMaster University Sentinel and Information Collaboration (MUSIC) is a practice-based research network composed of clinicians from Hamilton and surrounding areas and is supported with staff from the Department of Family Medicine

 We are committed to scientifically sound and impartial projects.
 For more information, please refer to the MUSIC Conflict of Interest Statement.
 To engage with MUSIC, please refer to the Request to MUSIC for Research Support, Participation or Data Form or contact MUSIC@FamMedMcMaster.ca for more information.